solo-io/gloo/docs/content/guides/observability/tracing.md

 ##### 2. Enable tracing on the listener

-After you have installed Gloo with a tracing provider, you can enable tracing on a listener-by-listener basis.
-Gloo exposes this feature through a listener plugin.
+After you have installed Gloo Edge with a tracing provider, you can enable tracing on a listener-by-listener basis.
+Gloo Edge exposes this feature through a listener plugin.
 Please see [the tracing listener plugin docs]({{% versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/http_connection_manager/#tracing" %}}) for details on how to enable tracing on a listener.

 ##### 3. (Optional) Annotate routes with descriptors